lovenets/CS-notebook/leetcode/Top Interview Questions.md

 **Recap**

-For most substring problem, we are given a string and need to find a substring of it which satisfy some restrictions.
+For most substring problem, we are given a string and need to find a substring of it which satisfies some restrictions.
 There is a template which can solve most of such problems.

 ```go
 func findSubstring(s string) int {